athulravindran87/hazelcast-cluster/README.md

  3. Running on Google Kubernetes Engine (GKE)

-    Go thru `Commands.txt` file, it is a cheat sheet of `kube` commands required specific to this project.
+    Go thru `commands.txt` file, it is a cheat sheet of `kube` commands required specific to this project.

+    ##### Pre-requisites

+    Install the Google Cloud SDK, which includes the `gcloud` command-line tool.
+Using the gcloud command line tool, install the Kubernetes command-line tool. `kubectl` is used to communicate with   Kubernetes, which is the cluster orchestration system of GKE clusters:

+    `gcloud components install kubectl`

 Use ```/actuator/health``` on hazelcast server to view custom implemented health endpoint to view hazelcast-servers member join.